HiPERCAM/hipercam/docs/telescope.rst

 .. [#f0] All |hiper| commands are implemented as entry points to functions,
          all of which are part of the :mod:`hipercam.scripts` module.
-This means that documentation on the same command can be looked up in two ways at the terminal with `pydoc`. e.g. for |rtplot| you could type ``pydoc hipercam.scripts.pydoc`` or simply ``pydoc rtplot``.
-         To actually invoke the same command, simply type ``rtplot`` in a terminal.
+This means that documentation on any |hiper| pipeline command can be looked up from a terminal with `pydoc`, e.g. for |rtplot| you would type ``pydoc hipercam.scripts.pydoc``.
+To invoke the same command, simply type ``rtplot`` in a terminal.

 .. [#f1] This may fail if the data source is set incorrectly.
 If so, re-type